The International Energy Agency collaborates with the Kurchatov Institute on Bioenergy

 The conference provided a forum in which over 100 international and Russian bioenergy experts could exchange best practices and experience in the field to support Russia in its vision to become a key player in bioenergy markets.
 This initiative follows on the priorities set by Vladimir Putin in April 2011 to create a series of national technology platforms focussed on modernisation and innovation of the Russian economy.

-Speaking in the opening ceremony Ulrich Benterbusch, Director of Global Energy Dialogue at the IEA said: “There can be no doubt that bioenergy can play a leading role in the transition to a more sustainable path.
+Speaking in the opening ceremony, IEA Director of Global Energy Dialogue Ulrich Benterbusch said: “There can be no doubt that bioenergy can play a leading role in the transition to a more sustainable path.
 In developing its own national roadmap for bioenergy, Russia is making significant advances in developing its own bioenergy market, and stands to become an increasingly important player in the global market.”

 Earlier that week, on 4 June, the IEA organised a training and capacity building workshop on roadmap methodology under the hospices of the International Low-Carbon Technology Platform in collaboration with the Inter RAO United Energy Systems of Russia.